 Ordered the burrito (white), with pork, lime rice, hot, tomato, lettuce, sour cream and jalapeno's.
 I really liked the size of the meal, i think it suits what Arriba is offering, as a fresh, healthy, organic option.
 You can definitely taste that ingredients are fresh.
 The pork was nice, not dried out, and my combination packed a little heat, but not too much to kill the other flavours.
 When I compare this to other Adelaide offerings, like Zambrero's or Burp, this burrito is a few steps in front.
 A little more care has been taken in the selection of ingredients and size, and it taste's less 'express and take away'.
 Service was fast, and the stores are pretty well fitted out, and don't feel dirty like other Adelaide options can.

-The Pork Burrito, when combined with the location and service gets 7.5 chops on the chopping board from the Emperor.
+The Pork Burrito, when combined with the location and service gets 7.5 chops on the chopping board from the Nathan.
 I'll be returning a few more times when I want a quick and tasty lunch.

 Overall, all bloggers liked their meals.
 A common theme that came across all bloggers was that the meals looked fresh and healthy.
 A lot of the time, Mexican food can be quite heavy, this is not the case with Arriba Grill.
 The Chopping Board (as a whole) gives Arriba Grill 7 out of 10 chops on the chopping board.